tikv/website/content/docs/5.1/concepts/explore-tikv-features/ttl.md

 ## Step 3: Write the code to test TTL

-Let's write an example to verify that TTL works.
+The following example shows how to verify the TTL works.

 Save the following script to file `test_raw_ttl.java`.